 Jewel’s favorite episode was “Out of Gas,” while Summer’s was “Objects in Space.”
 “I don’t know if you can recapture something in the same way,” Summer said, when asked about a Serenity 2 focused on River.
 “I really respect what the show was.”
 Finally, if Summer could change one thing about Firefly, she’d wear shoes and brush her hair more.
 Ha!

 After that panel ended, we headed down to Game Of Thrones Trivia, though sadly we didn’t participate (or win).
 It was a nice way to get excited about the season finale and hear speculations on how it would end.
 Tess was again wearing her black Sansa dress, and a lot of folks really loved it.
 After that, we went to the Creative Stage which was at the back of Artists’ Alley near a food station.
 I really like how this Creative Stage was set up and I think C2E2 could learn a thing or two from Wizard World.
 Not only was there more than one microphone, there was also an A/V set up to show a powerpoint!
 This was the first time I presented my panel “Getting Started With Etsy” and I was really glad to have Laura of Rebel Among the Stars Studios alongside to help me.
-We both have very different ways we use Etsy; she does it full time for a living, whereas I do it to fund going to conventions.
+We both have very different ways we use Etsy; they do it full time for a living, whereas I do it to fund going to conventions.
 We got some excellent questions and I can’t wait to see new Etsy stores that I hope were inspired by our info!

 Sunday was a much more relaxed day since we were quite tired!
 We love that 5 Hour Energy has a booth at cons, because drinking those made us able to get through our last day!
 On Sunday, I wore my Elizabeth Swann cosplay and met up with friends (Sparrow Style Entertainment & Gormassmuss) who were both cosplaying Jack Sparrow!
 Since I was walking around with my sister as Sansa Stark, a lot of people thought I was a Game of Thrones character too.
 Whoops!
 I may have to start cosplaying Margaery again!
-Tess had opted for her pink King’s Landing Sansa dress, which she loves to wear because it makes her feel like a princess.
+My sister had opted for her pink King’s Landing Sansa dress, which she loves to wear because it makes her feel like a princess.

 Overall, I had a really great time at Wizard World Chicago.
 I was excited to present both old and new panels, while spending time at a convention with my sister